madsbacha/routeros-vpn/README.md

     Specifies the duration of which the `servers-file-path` is kept before updated.
 If encountering problems connecting to PIA servers, try setting this to a lower value.
     Default: `24h`.
 - `masquerade`
-    Specified whether to automatically create a src masquerade rule in your firewall.
+    Specifies whether to automatically create a src masquerade rule in your firewall.
+    Default: `true`.
+- `verify-pia-certificate`
+    Specifies whether to verify the TLS certificate of the PIA servers.
+    Default: `true`.
+- `install-pia-certificate`
+    Specifies whether to automatically install the PIA CA certificate for verifying PIA servers.
     Default: `true`.